-Here are some picks of great places in Toronto to satisfy any brunch craving.
+Here are just some of the hundreds of great places in Toronto where you can brunch in style.

-The HotHouse Restaurant & Bar: The HotHouse Restaurant & Bar is one of the busiest restaurants in Toronto.
+The HotHouse Restaurant & Bar is one of the busiest restaurants in Toronto.
 The reason?
 Great food.
-Located in the historic St. Lawrence Market, the HotHouse Restaurant & Bar has become a Toronto landmark.
+Located in the historic St. Lawrence Market area, the HotHouse Restaurant & Bar has become a Toronto landmark.
 Winner of numerous culinary awards, it was also voted Toronto’s best Sunday Brunch five years in a row.
 With delicious sweet and savoury buffet fare for all tastes, it’s no wonder the place is always packed on Sundays.

 Location: 35 Church Street

-Patria: Authentically Spanish, Patria offers savoury Spanish tapas in an upscale environment in Toronto’s King West area.
-This is not your average brunch menu, featuring traditional Spanish ingredients like serrano ham, goat cheese, chorizo, and manchego.
-Try something different for brunch.
-Olé!
+Authentically Spanish, Patria offers savoury Spanish tapas in an upscale environment in Toronto’s King West area.
+This is not your average brunch menu.
+Traditional Spanish ingredients like serrano ham, goat cheese, chorizo and manchego cheese start your day with an olé!

 Location: 478 King Street West